-In accordance with ASC 480, the Company measures its warrants to purchase the Company's shares classified as liability and the capital note at fair value.
-The carrying amounts of cash and cash equivalents, other current assets, trade payables and other accounts liabilities approximate their fair value due to the short-term maturity of such instruments.
+In accordance with ASC 480, the Company measures its warrants to purchase the Company’s shares classified as liability and the capital note at fair value.
+The carrying amounts of cash, other current assets, trade payables and other accounts liabilities approximate their fair value due to the short-term maturity of such instruments.

-The following table presents assets and liabilities measured at fair value on recurring basis as of December 31, 2014:
+The following table presents liabilities measured at fair value on a recurring basis as of December 31, 2017:

-The following table presents assets and liabilities measured at fair value on recurring basis as of December 31, 2015:
+The following table presents liabilities measured at fair value on a recurring basis as of December 31, 2016:

 The following table presents reconciliations for the Company’s liabilities measured and recorded at fair value on a recurring basis, using significant unobservable inputs (Level 3):